ErinSolstice/virual-note-taker/trainer/README.md

 - valid_data
 - train_data

-Make sure to unzip the all_data folder.
+Make sure to download and unzip the all_data folder.
 The structure should be as follows. trainer
 └── all_data
-    ├── trian_data
+    ├── train_data
     ├── valid_data
     └── ...

-Follow the instructions on [EasyOCR](https://github.com/JaidedAI/EasyOCR) to set up the appropiate packages.
+Follow the instructions on [EasyOCR](https://github.com/JaidedAI/EasyOCR) to set up the appropriate packages.

 ## How to use your custom model